pallasite99/PAC-GSU/Projects/README.md

-# README: Advanced Topics in Privacy and Security - Graph De-anonymization, Backdoor Poisoning, and Membership Inference
+# Advanced Topics in Privacy and Security - Graph De-anonymization, Backdoor Poisoning, and Membership Inference

 ## Overview
 This document provides an overview of three critical topics in privacy and security for machine learning and graph-based systems: